Business Line of Credit Calculator: Estimate Payments Before You Borrow

 How To Estimate Your Monthly Payment

 To estimate your monthly payment on a business line of credit, you'll need to consider whether you're making interest-only payments or paying off both principal and interest (amortized payments).
 During the draw period, many lines of credit allow interest-only payments.
-After that, the repayment period may require larger payments that include principal.
+After that, the repayment period may require larger monthly repayments that include principal.

 Key Factors That Affect Cost